Temporary Resident

 • Those who are residents under the Social Security Act 1991 criteria

-Special consideration for new zealand citizens
+Special consideration for New Zealand citizens

 There are special provisions for New Zealand citizens who held a Special Category Visa under Migration Act 1958 but left Australia.
 Even if their Special Category Visa ceased upon departure, the tax officials still treats them as temporary residents as long as they retain the ability to re enter Australia using their New Zealand passport.